-Hazelnut trees have always been considered magic trees by farmers: the bush was the shelter of fairies, a plentiful harvest was a sign of the familiy fertiliy, whereas a branch of hazelnut tree was the diviner’s wand.
-The emblem of God Esculapio – today protector of the chemists – is a branch of hazelnut tree with two coiling snakes.
+Hazelnut trees have always been considered magic trees by farmers: the bush was the shelter of fairies, a plentiful harvest was a sign of the familiy fertility, whereas a branch of hazelnut tree was the diviner’s wand.
+The emblem of God Esculapio – today protector of chemists – is a branch of hazelnut tree with two coiling snakes.

 Hazelnuts are the second-best provider of vitamin E, after almonds.
 Vitamin E (an anti-oxidant) helps prevent some types of cancer, such as baldder cancer.
 Hazelnuts are a good source of potassium, phosphorous and calcium.
 They contain manganese, an anti-oxidant enzyme created by mitochondria in cells, which protects cells from cancer.

 |Grassi/ Fat g.||6,1|

 |di cui acidi grassi saturi/ of which saturates g.||4,5|

 |Proteine/ Protein g.||1,5|

 |Sale/ Salt g.||0|